aramsimonyan1/forum-visualised/README.md

     Bycrypt hashing function and go-password-validator package are used to ensure security in authentication process.
     Application containerisation with Docker simplifies dependency management and cross-environment deployment.

-## To run the app:

-Type in terminal (you may wait a few seconds and allow the firewall to enable some features of main.exe on public and private networks).
-    $go run main.go

-    To run with docker:
-    $docker image build -t my-forum-app .
-    $docker container run -p 8080:8080 my-forum-app

-    Open your web browser and navigate to http://localhost:8080.
-    The forum webpage should now be able to Register or Login to the platform.

 ### List of functions:
     func initDB()
     func main()